The Glamorous Beauty Queens of Miss Gay Lady Venezuela

 Around about midnight, all glammed up and standing atop toweringly tall stilettos, the contestants took the stage and started to perform some sort of choreographed dance routine.
 The Miss Lady Venezuela theme song came blaring out of the speakers and the entire crowd got involved.

-Genesis was the first to hop onstage and take the mic.
-Sporting a garish blue cocktail dress, she misstepped, stumbled and almost fell over.
+A contestant named Genesis was the first to hop onstage and take the mic.
+Sporting a garish blue cocktail dress, she misstepped, stumbled, and almost fell over.
 Luckily, she managed to regain her balance before addressing the crowd.

 “I don’t want to be a woman.
 But women are the most important thing in our lives.
 Especially our mothers.
-I’m here and dressed like this to honour them, adore them and tell them they are the best.
-Women kick ass,” she screamed as the crowd collectively lost their shit.
+I’m here and dressed like this to honor them, adore them, and tell them they are the best.
+Women kick ass!” she screamed as the crowd collectively lost their shit.

 Scroll down for more pictures